MeetButter/ReactNativeCodeWar/README.md

 # React Native Code War (Based on Agora)

 This is a Code War Challenge based on [Agora](https://www.agora.io/en), which powers Butter's real-time video conference functionality.
-To proceed further, you are tasked to complete a few tasks below so we can evaluate your skillsets.
+To proceed further, you are required to complete a few tasks below so we can evaluate your skillsets.

 ## Prerequisites